mjordan/islandora_object_clone/README.md

 Performs a shallow clone of the source object, that is, it only copies the object properties and datastreams.
 It does not generate new objects corresponding to any children the source object has.

 MODS and DC are copied as is, with the exception that the new object's PID is added to a dc:identifier element (this is Fedora's default behavior).
 The source object's PID that existed in its DC is therefore also present in the new DC datastream.
 Also, any identifiers or other source-object-specific data, like DOIs or UUIDs, in MODS or other datastreams is also carried over.
 Reviewing the cloned metadata for this sort of data is probably a good habit to get into.
+The clone confirmation form contains an option to copy the DC datastream (default is to not copy it).
+If the DC datastream is not copied, it is generated automatically in the new object, the same way it is on normal object ingest.

 ## Requirements